mankindjnr/alx-airbnb-database/normalization.md

 Message(message_id, sender_id, recipient_id, message_body, sent_at)
 ```
 # Step 2: Ensure Your Tables are in Second Normal Form (2NF)
-Remove Partial Dependencies: Ensure that all non-key attributes are fully functionally dependent on the entire primary key (applies to tables with composite primary keys).
+Remove Partial Dependencies: Ensure that all non-key attributes are fully functionally dependent on the entire primary key  - applies to tables with composite primary keys.

 For tables with a single primary key, 2NF is automatically achieved if they are in 1NF.

-Example:
+Example table:
 Booking table:
 ```bash
 Booking(booking_id, property_id, user_id, start_date, end_date, total_price, status, created_at)